eawag-surface-waters-research/datalakes-nodejs/README.md

 0 1 * * * curl -s http://api.datalakes-eawag.ch/externaldata/update/simstrat > /dev/null
 0 1 * * * curl -s http://api.datalakes-eawag.ch/externaldata/update/meteolakes > /dev/null
 ```

+## Database set up

+The PostgreSQL database schema is available [here](https://github.com/Datalakes-Eawag/datalakes-nodejs/blob/master/db/datalakes_schema.sql).
+This can be used to recreate the datalakes database and be populated with custom data.
+The database is vital for the functioning of the application.